 The Sisters Traherne

 The Bedwyn clan is made up of six brothers and sisters, and Slightly Dangerous shines the spotlight on the most brooding of them all.
 Like the Bridgerton boys, Wulfric often meddles in his siblings' love lives—and yet he’s the only unattached Bedwyn left.
 He isn’t the cheeriest of humans, but the recent death of his mistress has put an extra chip on his shoulder.
-It's Christine Derrick, a spirited widow, who takes the brunt of Wulfric's increased iciness after her lemonade splashes into his eye.
+It's Christine Derrick, a spirited widow, who must take the brunt of Wulfric's iciness after her drink splashes into his eye.
 Thankfully, the the duke isn't one to cry over spilt lemonade (for long, at least), and the two begin an enemies-to-lovers romance full of hilarious banter and Elizabeth/Darcy fire.

 What I Did For a Duke

 The Everseas siblings are magnets for scandal—and it seems that Genevieve’s time has come.
 When her brother unwisely antagonizes Alexander Moncrieffe, a 39-year-old duke with quite the reputation, she’s the one who must pay the price.
 Her carefully-preserved virtue becomes the pawn in Alexander’s quest for revenge, which he plans to end with her heartbreak and social ruin.
 But Genevive isn’t your average maiden, just as Alex is more than just a grumpy old miser.
 Is it possible that in the process of revealing their truest selves, this unlikely couple will discover the truest love they’ve ever known?
 Julie Anne Long’s Pennyroyal series comes with the sort of “scintillating wit and soul-searing passion” you love—and a recommendation from Julia Quinn herself (Booklist).